VOstapow/Spotify_project/README.md

 If you do not have psycopg2 already installed.
 In terminal you will need to use this command:
 * "pip install psycopg2"

+## Data Analysis and Exploration
+* Data was cleaned in jupyter notebook and limited to North America (Canada, Mexico, USA)

+## Data Visualization
+* CSV files were created and JavaScript and JQuery were utilized to create visualizations

+## Front End Hosting
+* HTML and CSS both were utilized to display the data from javascript and to create a user interactive experience.